dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-client/_index.md

 ```

 {{% alert title="Note" color="primary" %}}
-By default the example will run using HTTP.
-To use gRPC, do the following:
+By default, the example will run using HTTP.
+To use gRPC:

-- Replace both occurrences of `process.env.DAPR_HTTP_PORT` with `process.env.DAPR_GRPC_PORT`
-- Replace both occurrences of `CommunicationProtocolEnum.HTTP` with `CommunicationProtocolEnum.GRPC`
+- Add `CommunicationProtocolEnum.GRPC` to the DaprClient object creation.
-- Instead of `npm run start:dapr-http` run `npm run start:dapr-grpc`
+- Instead of `dapr run --app-protocol http`, run `dapr run --app-protocol grpc`.

 {{% /alert %}}